 Radiation therapy may be more helpful in some cases than in others.
 For example, some types of cancer are more sensitive to radiation than others.
 And some cancers are in areas that are easier to treat with radiation without causing major side effects.

 There are lifetime dose limits of radiation.
 Doctors know the amount of radiation that normal parts of the body can safely get without causing damage that cannot be reversed.
 They use this information to help them decide how much radiation to give and where to aim radiation during treatment.
 If a part of your body has been treated with radiation before, you may not be able to get radiation to that area a second time.
-This depends on how much radiation you got the first time.
+This depends on how much radiation you received the first time.
 If one area of your body has already gotten the maximum safe lifetime dose of radiation, you might still be able to get radiation treatment to another area if the distance between the two areas is large enough.

 Types of Radiation